 All treatment is individually tailored to the needs of the youth we are serving.
 Therefore, there is no set duration for treatment.
 Youth complete treatment when they have demonstrated the ability to abstain from alcohol and other drugs for at least 10 consecutive weeks while also making positive changes in their life.
 We do not consider abstinence to be the sole marker for successful completion because if the young person does not make other changes in their life then the likelihood for a return to use greatly increases.

 KYFS offers a variety of payment options for treatment.
-For substance abuse and co-occurring treatment we accept Medicaid (Provider One), some private insurances and sliding scale.
+For substance abuse and co-occurring treatment we accept Medicaid (Provider One), private insurances and sliding scale.
 For those without insurance, the Division of Behavioral Health and Recovery provides funding depending upon your income.
 When you call to set up an appointment we can discuss your options with you.

 Kent Youth and Family Services